 The year is 2050.
-People create newsletters for their influencer pets.
+People create emails for their influencer pets.
 Every digital product has stories, every website sends you a #wrapped.
 The monoliths have become so pervasive we receive tax benefits for purchasing monolith offsets.
 Digital entertainment is so fragmented that the streaming giants have launched show-specific networks.
 The Gilmore Girls channel is particularly popular, and Warner Bros have launched the Looney Tunes streaming package for just $55/month.

 This week was a glimpse of a future of digital products.
 HBO Max will receive all 2021 blockbuster films simultaneous to their theatrical release.
 This includes Wonder Woman 1984, Dune, and The Matrix 4.
 The DTC-ification of every industry, media included, marches on (hat tip to Web Smith for inspiring this train of thought.)